johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-11-17-azure-ad-claims-static-web-apps-azure-functions/index.md

 There is a limitation around authorisation when having an Azure Function app as the linked backend to an Azure Static Web App.
 Essentially the Azure Functions app _does not_ receive the claims that the Static Web App receives.

 We have a Static Web App, with an associated C# Function App (using the [Bring Your Own Functions](../2022-10-14-bicep-static-web-apps-linked-backends/index.md) approach).
+Both the Static Web App and Function App are associated with the same Azure AD app registration.

 When we're authenticated with Azure AD and go to the auth endpoint: `/.auth/me` we see:

 ```json
 {